somnicattus/binary-search-generalized/README.md

 - `ndBinarySearch(alwaysEnd, neverEnd, predicate, midpoint, shouldContinue) → Iterable<Vector<D, T>>`
   - Yields vectors on the inside border; order is not guaranteed.
+  - The generator won’t mutate a value after yielding it, but it may still reference that value internally while computing subsequent grid points.
+Treat yielded vectors as immutable; if you need to modify or persist them, copy first (e.g., `[...v]`).
   - `alwaysEnd` must satisfy `predicate` and `neverEnd` must not.
   - `midpoint` and `shouldContinue` are arrays of per‑dimension functions of length `D` and must have the same length.
   - Each dimension deactivates when `shouldContinue[i](always[i], never[i])` becomes false; the search stops when all dimensions deactivate.